Theory of knowledge (IB course): TOK presentation (Last exam 2021)

-During the Theory of Knowledge course, students must plan and deliver at least one (in individual or small group, maximum three students) presentation to the class.
+During the Theory of Knowledge course, students must plan and deliver at least one (as individuals or in small groups, each comprising a maximum of three students) presentation to the class.
 The topic is based on a real-life situation of interest to the student, e.g. "Reliability of media reporting of science", "What makes something a work of art?" and the presentation is expected to show why the topic is significant, linking it to a relevant main knowledge question (KQ), and discussing those issues and examining the implications of approaching the question from different perspectives, given by WOKs (ways of knowing), and at least one AOK (area of knowledge).
 Teachers have wide latitude to help with topic selection and identifying suitable approaches.
 About ten minutes should be allowed for each presenter.

 TOK exhibition (First exam 2022)

 The TOK exhibition is a new assessment component implemented for all the candidates graduating in 2022 and after.
 It replaces the TOK presentation and bears the same assessment weight (33%).

 According to the 2022 IB Guide, the TOK exhibition explores how TOK manifests in the world around us by creating an exhibition of three objects (or images of objects) that connect to only one of the themes (either core or optional) and on only one of the 35 prompts provided within the new Guide.
 Each object must be accompanied by a written commentary.
 The total word count must be at most 950 words.

 These 35 prompts are knowledge questions such as: What counts as knowledge?
 Who owns knowledge?
 Are some things unknowable? etc.